 lighthouse vc command.
 The password to this new keystore will be placed in

---testnet parameter (default is
+--network parameter (default is

 Instead of creating EIP-2335 keystores directly, an EIP-2386 wallet can be

 generated from the mnemonic.
 This wallet can then be used to generate validator

 keystores, if desired.
 For example, the following command will create an

 encrypted wallet named